Nigeria's Bayo Akomolafe: We aren't 'in control' of climate crisis | DW | 07.07.2020

-DW talked to Nigerian philosopher Bayo Akomolafe about climate, corona, the problems with Western thinking on nature and why looking for solutions might be precisely the problem.
+DW talked to Nigerian philosopher Bayo Akomolafe about climate, coronavirus, the problems with Western thinking on nature and why looking for solutions might be precisely the problem.

 When Bayo Akomolafe was growing up in Lagos in the 1980s, his teachers would beat pupils for speaking their own language, Yoruba.
 He spoke only English.
 African languages and culture were looked down on.
 Long after the country was freed from colonial rule, colonial culture still reigned.